SystemsApproach/5G/arch.rst

 depicted by (2) and (4) in :numref:`Figure %s <fig-secure>`,
 respectively), but it is able to do so only when the same Mobile Core serves the UE (i.e., only the Base Station changes).
-This would typically be the case for a UE moving within a metopolitan area.
+This would typically be the case for a UE moving within a metropolitan area.
 Moving between metro areas—and hence, between Mobile Cores—is indistinguishable from power cycling a UE.
 The UE is assigned a new IP address and no attempt is made to buffer and subsequently deliver